rbhogal/game-save-app/README.md

 #### Do I hate myself for jumping into the deep end as my first app without building up to this?

 Meh, kind of.
-Hard for the code to not get messy as I made a lot of mistakes but that's the best way to learn, because I do NOT want to deal with the stress of dealing with those mistakes again so I'm better prepared going forward.
+Hard for the code to not get messy as I made a lot of mistakes but that's the best way to learn, because I do NOT want to deal with the stress of dealing with those mistakes again so I've been better prepared going forward.

 <p align="right">(<a href="#top">back to top</a>)</p>